 About the Position

-The Postdoctoral Researcher will build upon the Bernstein Institute for Human Rights’ cutting-edge legal empowerment research and learning efforts, and play a central role in leading and coordinating the Institute’s research activities.
+The Research Scholar (Postdoc) will build upon the Bernstein Institute for Human Rights’ cutting-edge legal empowerment research and learning efforts, and play a central role in leading and coordinating the Institute’s research activities.
 These include the Legal Empowerment Learning Lab - a groundbreaking, immersive learning workshop for grassroots legal empowerment practitioners and academics on participatory research methods.
 Other initiatives include collaborating with grassroots partners to co-design, co-lead, and/or advise on the design and implementation of participatory research project(s) on legal empowerment.
 The Researcher will be expected to engage in scholarship and writing projects that contribute to the knowledge and evidence base on legal empowerment and participatory research.

 We seek a dynamic individual with exceptional judgment, strong research, writing, and collaboration skills, and a demonstrated passion for grassroots justice.